 - r is the radius of the drive pulley (m)

-- n is the efficiency of the system
+- η is the efficiency of the system (decimal).
+If you enter efficiency as a percent, use η = (percent)/100.

-To calculate pulley torque, multiply the force by the radius of the drive pulled, then divide by the efficiency.
+To calculate pulley torque, multiply the net tangential belt force by the radius of the drive pulley, then multiply by the efficiency factor.
+(If you need the required input torque to achieve a target output torque, you would divide by η instead.)

 Pulley Torque Definition